rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

-Members of the Rust community have made many packages available at [crates.io](https://crates.io/), and pulling any of them into your package involves these same steps: listing them in your package’s *Cargo.toml* file and using `use` to bring items into scope.
+Members of the Rust community have made many packages available at [crates.io](https://crates.io/), and pulling any of them into your package involves these same steps: listing them in your package’s *Cargo.toml* file and using `use` to bring items from their crates into scope.

 Note that the standard library (`std`) is also a crate that’s external to our package.
 Because the standard library is shipped with the Rust language, we